moliver28/research-handbook/content/handbook/customer-success/csm/support.md

 CSM guidance on [contact management projects](https://handbook.gitlab.com/handbook/support/readiness/operations/docs/gitlab/contact_management_projects/).

-Who has access to a Contacts Management Project?
+Who has access to a Contact Management Projects?

   - Due to their sensitive nature for our customers, only Support Readiness and the customers' chosen users have access to a contact management project.